×

 When we asked people what advice they would give someone preparing to move to Falmouth, they said:

 "Before retiring in Falmouth, expats should research local taxes and make sure to acquire the necessary permits, visas and health insurance.
 Additionally, it is advisable to take some time to explore the area and get a feel for the local culture, customs, and amenities.
 Expats should also familiarize themselves with the cost of living and be aware of any possible safety and security concerns.
-Lastly, having a trusted and reliable local source of information is essential for a smooth transition upon retirement," said one person in Falmouth, Jamaica.
+Lastly, having a trusted and reliable local source of information is essential for a smooth transition upon retirement," explained one expat living in Falmouth, Jamaica, Jamaica.

 GeoBlueGeoBlue